How to find the perfect suit and make it last

 Fast Drying Techniques

-I’m sure you’ll have friends that will give you all kinds of advice on how to speed dry your suit.
+I’m sure you’ll have friends that will give you all kinds of advice on how to speed dry your wetsuit.
 I found one of the best ways, and the safest way, to dry your suit up to 80% before hang drying it is to use your beach towel.

 Spread your beach towel flat on the ground and lay the wetsuit on top.
 Then take the excess towel and fold it over the suit.
 Starting from the top, roll the towel and wetsuit up like a burrito.
 As you’re rolling, squash the moisture out with your knees by bouncing on the roll.
 Smash the towel as much as possible, it will absorb the water.
 Unroll the wetsuit burrito and hang dry, remembering to hang it through the hanger folded in half, for a faster dry time.